jobyko/Be-Secure.github.io/docs/besec_info/Documentation.md

 ## Future Development life cycle.

-Reasearch and analysis is ongoing on this topic.
+Research and analysis are ongoing on this topic.
 TBD